 Associate Professor Marc Los Huertos, program coordinator

 One of the greatest challenges currently facing humankind is the need to develop a sustainable and just society in a world with natural systems and limits under increasing strain from economic expansion and population growth.
-The Environmental Analysis (EA) Program is designed to prepare students for careers in environmental problem-solving fields, including such things as urban planning; environmental sciences such as conservation, global climate change, and resource management; environmental economic and policy; medicine; and law.
-It also provides a solid background for those who seek careers in environmental education and community environmental action.
+The Environmental Analysis (EA) Program is designed to prepare students for careers in environmental problem-solving fields, including urban planning; environmental sciences such as conservation science, global climate change science and policy, and resource management; environmental economics and policy; and health equity.
+It also provides a strong interdisciplinary background for those who seek careers in environmental education and community environmental action.

 The EA Program is a five-college major, which combines the strengths of each of the Claremont Colleges to provide robust training for students addressing environmental issues.
 The program encourages students to study abroad as a vital (though not required) part of the major experience, to enable students to achieve a deeper appreciation of the global dimensions of the planet’s environmental issues.
 Specially focused environmental study abroad programs include locations in South Africa, New Zealand, Ecuador, Costa Rica, Botswana, and Australia.